-Several Hudson Valley corporations are taking advantage of Marist’s online BA/BS in liberal studies by offering the degree program at a reduced rate to their employees.
+Several Hudson Valley corporations are taking advantage of Marist’s online BA/BS in Professional Studies by offering the degree program at a reduced rate to their employees.

 Master’s programs available fully online are the MPA, the MBA, the MA in communication, and the MA in integrated marketing communication as well as the MS in information systems and technology management.
 On-ground programs leading to the MEd are also available.

 This year Cathie and the School of Professional Programs Advisory Board established Marist’s first scholarships for online degree programs.
 The scholarships were funded by members of the Advisory Board.

 The scholarships cover tuition for one online course.
 For academic year 2012-13, scholarships were awarded to Gregg Jocelyn ’16 and Tonya Gardiner ’16.
 The scholarships will be awarded annually.

 “The Advisory Board saw the efforts that were being made in distance education here at the College and our various degree program options,” says Mounty.
 “They wanted to provide funds to assist adult students in their quests to receive degrees.”

 For further information, visit www.marist.edu/professional-programs.
 Dean Lauren Mounty is available to speak with any organization interested in establishing a connection with Marist for its employees.